 When you go to bed and wake up at the same time each day, though, your body gets used to the idea of sleeping and waking at the same time, and it’s so much easier to sleep and wake up when you need to because your body is programmed to keep following that pattern.

-Your body’s sleep cycle probably won’t be disrupted if you got to bed fifteen minutes or a half hour later than usual one night, but it probably will be disrupted if you stay up several hours later than you usually do and then sleep in the next morning to try to make up for it.
+Your body’s sleep cycle probably won’t be too disrupted if you got to bed a half hour or even an hour later than usual one night, but it probably will be disrupted if you stay up several hours later than you usually do and then sleep in until noontime the next morning to try to make up for it.
+And even if you end up having to do that once in a great while, it isn’t nearly as bad as having a constantly changing routine.

 How Early Is Early?

-I think the definition of “early” depends on each person.
-Your body will usually tell you when you’re staying up too late.
+I think the definition of “early” depends on each person, and of course your schedule and stage of life will have a big part in this, too.
+Your body will usually tell you when you’re staying up too late, though.

 The best thing to do is to try to go to bed before you get that overly-tired feeling, or at least to listen to your body and go to sleep when it tells you you’re too tired to stay up any longer.
 Trying to fight that tiredness to get more things done will only make you even more tired the next morning and less productive the next day.

 With my schedule, it’s usually not practical for me to go to bed much earlier than 10:30 or 11:00pm.
 No matter how hard I might try to go to bed earlier than that, it just doesn’t ever seem to happen.
-A realistic goal is for me to try to be in bed by 11:00 and wake up around 7:00.
+So, a realistic goal is for me would be to try to be in bed somewhere around 11:00ish.

 Would Ben Franklin Approve of Your Sleep Schedule?